szpsunkk/FedPF/README.md

 This paper proposed a private and fair federated learning algorithm (FedPF) with protected sensitive dataset.
 We study the relationship between fairness, privacy and utility in Federated Learning.

-In Federated Learning (FL), fairness and privacy issues are always hot topics.
-Studying the relationship between fairness, privacy, and utility in FL is crucial for achieving a secure and reliable FL.
-This paper mainly explores local fair classifiers with private demographic data in FL and also examines the relationship between fairness, privacy, and utility.
-Specifically, the paper proposes a differential private fair FL algorithm (FedPF).
-Here, the FL optimization problem is transformed into a zero-sum game based on Lagrange multipliers.
-To solve the Nash equilibrium of this game, we uses \textit{Q-Learner} and \textit{$\lambda$-Player} to find the optimal local classifier.
-Theoretically, we derive the tradeoff between privacy, fairness, and utility in FL and determine the convergence and robustness boundaries satisfied of our algorithm.
-Especially, we find the privacy and fairness are roughly inversely proportional and utility of the global model is determined by privacy, fairness and the internal parameters, such as the mean error $\widehat{\operatorname{err}}(Y)$ downward with the increase of the privacy budget $\epsilon_p$, but due to the constraints of fairness $\epsilon_f$, the mean error $\widehat{\operatorname{err}}(Y)$ may increase dynamically.

 ## Table of Contents